bhisaac/5eFP/5eFP-SRD.md

 **Tool Proficiencies:** One type of gaming set, vehicles (land)

-**Equipment:** An insignia of rank, a trophy taken from a fallen enemy (a dagger, broken blade, or piece of a banner), a set of bone dice or deck of cards, and a belt pouch containing ⛁
+**Equipment:** An insignia of rank, a trophy taken from a fallen enemy (a weapon or trinket), a set of bone dice or deck of cards, and a belt pouch containing ⛁

 ### Feature: Military Rank